 A lot of people find losing weight at this time of life difficult, but I’ve found losing a few kgs with the help of intermittent fasting (IF) works well.
-IF is the practice of having periods of eating times and non-eating times – in my case eight hours of eating, 16 hours of not eating.
+IF – also known as time-restricted eating – is the practice of having periods of eating times and non-eating times – in my case eight hours of eating, 16 hours of not eating.

-I won’t tell you it’s easy at first; after all changing lifestyle habits always requires discipline and commitment (it’s far simpler to be lazy!).
-However, it’s a tool I’ve embraced since I first tried it three years ago.
+I won’t tell you it’s easy at first; after all changing lifestyle habits always requires discipline and commitment (it’s far simpler to be lazy).
+However, it’s a tool I’ve embraced since I first tried it five years ago.